-The third party agreement between APGO and WES indicates criteria under which the applicants will be ii. utilizes current and accurate information about qualifications from outside Canada
+The third party agreement between APGO and WES indicates criteria under which the applicants will be contacted.

 The website of the third-party assessor has been reviewed and the Association is in contact with representatives of the third party assessors on a regular basis.